Microbial mat: The earliest mats

-The earliest mats were probably small, single-species biofilms of chemotrophs that relied on hydrothermal vents to supply both energy and chemical "food".
+The earliest mats may have been small, single-species biofilms of chemotrophs that relied on hydrothermal vents to supply both energy and chemical "food".
 Within a short time (by geological standards) the build-up of dead microorganisms would have created an ecological niche for scavenging heterotrophs, possibly methane-emitting and sulfate-reducing organisms that would have formed new layers in the mats and enriched their supply of biologically useful chemicals.